-- Slide 4.
-"What do good team members do?"
-(Pull the stars to reveal actions that good team members do.
-Discuss these with your students.
-Ask when they have acted this way or seen someone else act this way.) - Slide 5.
-(Read the slide with your class as review.)
+• Slide 3[^]: "What do good team members do?"
+(Click to reveal actions that good team members do.
+Discuss these with your students.)
 "Do we talk to each other in school?
 Do we help and listen to each other?
 Yes, we do all of these things because we work together as a team at school."

-- Slide 6.
-(Press the star to reveal You Matter.)
-"When we do all these kind and thoughtful things, we Communicate 'You Matter!' " - Slide 7.
-"Every person in our school is important.
+(Click twice) "When we do all these kind and thoughtful things..."
+(Click) "We communicate 'You Matter!'
+Every person in our school is important.
 Every person matters.
-When you are part of a group, a team, or a classroom, you need to remember You Matter!"
-(Press the dots to reveal what we can do to show others You Matter.) - Slide 8.
-"We need to remember that names are sacred.
-Our names are very important and, just like a fingerprint, our name is part of who we are.
+When you are part of a group, a team, or a class, you need to remember 'You Matter!'"

+• Slide 4: "The way we use our names can also communicate 'You Matter.'
+We need to remember that names are sacred.
+Our names are very important, and just like a fingerprint, our name is part of who we are.
 Let's have fun with our names and use an art project to remember how unique each of us is!
 We are going to make a fingerprint on paper that we can decorate later.
 Don't forget to write your name under your print.
 We are celebrating our names!"
-(Each student needs a blank piece of paper or a copy of the reproducible.
+(Each student needs a blank piece of paper or a copy of the handout.
 Students will color one of their fingers with a washable marker and press quickly onto each other's papers.
 You may want to have them write their names under their print.
 This is optional.)